socadk/design-practice-repository/artifact-templates/DPR-UseCase.md

 * [User Stories](DPR-UserStory.md) can be seen as a preliminary stage to use cases; however, they are not a direct alternative, and there is no simple one-to-one mapping between them.
 See explanations in the [Agile Alliance glossary](https://www.agilealliance.org/glossary/user-stories).
 That said, [Story Splitting](../activities/DPR-StorySplitting.md) can be applied to use cases as well.
 * [User Interface Mocking](../activities/DPR-UserInterfaceMocking.md) can be used to visualize how use cases will be supported in application frontends.
-* One aspect and possibility of making [NFR Elicitation](../activities/DPR-SMART-NFR-Elicitation.md) SMART is to tie the desired qualities to features, expressed as use cases.
+* One aspect and possibility of making [NFR Elicitation](../activities/DPR-SMART-NFR-Elicitation.md) SMART is to tie the desired qualities to features expressed as use cases.

 ### More Information